 DN: Tell me, in very simple terms, what exactly does TEECOM do?

-MF: To try and put it succinctly, we work with architects and owners on construction projects to design and plan the technology infrastructure and systems needed in buildings to operate up to today and tomorrow’s technology standards.
+JC: To try and put it succinctly, we work with architects and owners on construction projects to design and plan the technology infrastructure and systems needed in buildings to operate up to today and tomorrow’s technology standards.

 Take one of our projects, the California Academy of Sciences in Golden Gate Park, as an example.
 Like every building, occupants and users need: